 Are they illegal?

-It is illegal to sell circumvention devices (such as game copiers, USB piracy sticks and mod chips).
+It is illegal to import, market, sell or distribute circumvention devices (such as game copiers, USB piracy sticks and mod chips).
 Nintendo has obtained many decisions from criminal and civil courts across the world that confirms this.
 It is also unlawful to use these devices when playing unauthorised copies of Nintendo games.

 Exclusion of warranty